MIDASverse/MIDASpy/README.md

 ## Overview

-pyMIDAS is a Python class for multiply imputing missing values based on neural network methods that is particularly well suited to large and complex data.
+MIDAS is a Python class for multiply imputing missing values based on neural network methods that is particularly well suited to large and complex data.
 The software implements a new approach to multiple imputation that involves introducing an additional portion of